pip-services/pip-services-docs/content/en/golang/components/connect/connection_params.md

 > (c [*ConnectionParams]()) Protocol() string

-- **returns**: string - the connection protocol or the default value if it's not set.
+- **returns**: string - connection protocol or the default value if it's not set.

 #### ProtocolWithDefault